BalasundaramVi/Vue_App_1/Section2/README.md

 **v-model** tells VueJS to set up two way data binding.
 Both update the field and also reflect the change.
 Great for input fields.
 Use not a function but a data property for the bind.

+## Reacting to Changes with Computed Properties

+Data property is not reactive.

+**Known Options For Vue Instance**
+- el:       Connect to DOM
+- data:     Store Data to be used
+- methods:  Methods of this Vue instance
+- computed: dependent properties
+- watch:    Execute code upon data changes

+Use computed option like a property stored in data object, even though it is written like a function in the Vue instance.

+Computed properties only update when the data that affects them change.
+It is the best way to do it because we are caching the result - we are not recalculating the result.

+Only use methods if we know we are not caching the result.
+DOM needs to be re-updated every time. *Most of the time you will use computed properties.*

+It is best practice to use computed properties everywhere you can.

+Computed properties won't work when asynchronous tasks need to be run - computed properties need to be synchronous.

+## An Alternative to Computed Properties: Watching for Changes

+If asynchronous tasks need to be run, then Watch property needs to be used.
+Runs every time the key is changed.

+## Saving Time with Shorthands

+For events, replace **v-on:** with **@**.

+For element attributes, replace **v-bind:** with **:**.
+Just take out the v-bind part.